signalfx/signalfx-agent/docs/monitors/dotnet.md

 # dotnet

-This monitor reports metrics for dot net applications.
+(Windows Only) This monitor reports metrics for .NET applications.

 The most critical .NET performance counters
 * exceptions